getodk/docs/docs/tutorial-community-reporting.rst

 #.
 Navigate to or create a Central project that you will use just for tutorials and testing (see :ref:`the guide on testing forms <guide-testing-project>`).

    .. warning::
-     You can use an existing project that has real forms but note that entity lists can't yet be deleted so the ``problems`` list you create will exist until entity list deletion is implemented.
+     You can use an existing project that has real forms but note that entity lists can't yet be deleted so the ``problems`` list you create will exist until entity list deletion arrives in Central.

 #.
 Click on the :guilabel:`New` button and upload your new form.
 Depending on how you are authoring XLSForms, you may first need to download or export the form as XLSX.